 What's in a (product) name?

-Surrounded by abundant creative inspiration, it's simple to decide on product names.
-They all pay tribute to the history and everyday life in the City of Motril, Granada Province, and Andalucía Community.
+Surrounded by abundant creative inspiration, product names honor the history and daily life in the City of Motril, Granada Province, and the Andalucía Autonomous Community.

 Candelón - This is the aqueduct at the entrance of Motril.
 Cars passing underneath in opposite directions must be very careful since it's quite narrow!
 From the 18th century, it still carries water from the Guadalfeo River to irrigate nearby crops in the southern part of town.